addozhang/osm-benchmark/README.md

 3. Then, request `ingress-gateway-ratings` for 5 mins.

 Among these steps, there is 2 mins cooling down gap, and at last the test summary and results (jtl) can be located in directory `$HOME/jmeter-results`.

+### Run batch benchmark

+Execult the script `./benchmark.sh` will install mesh, deploy apps and run benchmark automatically.

+Please refer to [`benchmark.sh`](./benchmark.sh) for more details.

 ### Check resource consumption